-A.14 Capacity Building Programme for Northern Regional Constituents through PSDF fund (agenda by NRPC Secretariat)
+A.13 Capacity Building Programme for Northern Regional Constituents through PSDF fund (agenda by NRPC Secretariat)

-- A.14.1 The agenda was discussed in the 70th NRPC meeting held on 18.11.2023 wherein draft of DPR for PSDF fund was put up for approval of forum. - A.14.2 After detailed discussion, Forum agreed in-principally on training proposal and decided that proposed DPR may be modified in discussion with POWERGRID (implementing agency) and ASCI (training agency) for including latest technology as part of training. - A.14.3 Accordingly, a meeting with POWERGRID and ASCI was held on 16.01.2024 under chairmanship of MS, NRPC to explore the horizons of training module in line with suggestions of forum.
-In the meeting, ASCI highlighted that training module is having new technologies such as Hydrogen Fuel, EV, Low Carbon Emission etc. - A.14.4 Accordingly, draft DPR for PSDF grant is attached as Annexure-XVII for approval of forum.
+- A.13.1 EE (P), NRPC apprised that the agenda was discussed in the 70th NRPC meeting held on 18.11.2023 wherein draft of DPR for PSDF fund was put up for approval of forum. - A.13.2 After detailed discussion, forum agreed in-principally on training proposal and decided that proposed DPR may be modified in discussion with POWERGRID (implementing agency) and ASCI (training agency) for including latest technology as part of training. - A.13.3 Accordingly, a meeting with POWERGRID and ASCI was held on 16.01.2024 under chairmanship of MS, NRPC to explore the horizons of training module in line with suggestions of forum.
+In the meeting, ASCI highlighted that training module is having new technologies such as Hydrogen Fuel, EV, Low Carbon Emission etc. - A.13.4 MS, NRPC conveyed that first batch is likely to go in June, 2024.
+Therefore, there is less time available as approval for PSDF grant is to be done. - A.13.5 Accordingly, proposed draft DPR for PSDF grant attached as Annexure-XIII was put up for approval of forum.